-Frequency: irregular will not be Recommended Semester: Minimal Duration of the Module:
+Recommended Semester: Minimal Duration of the Module:

-offered in the next time from 2.
+from 2.
 1 semester[s]

-Contact Hours: Repeat Exams Permitted:
+Repeat Exams Permitted:

-4 according to the examination
+according to the examination

 regulations of the study program

+from 2.
+Repeat Exams Permitted: according to the examination

 Part of the Module: Functional Polymers

 Part of the Module: Functional Polymers (Tutorial)